rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 `ossec-hids` is a host intrusion detection system that offers automatic action-response steps to help mitigate host intrusion attacks.
 It is just one possible piece of a hardened Apache web server setup.
 You can use it with or without other tools.

-If you want to use this along with other tools for hardening, refer back to the [Apache Hardened Web Server](index.md) document.
+If you want to use this and other hardening tools, refer back to the [Apache Hardened Web Server](index.md) document.
 This document also uses all of the assumptions and conventions outlined in that original document.
 It is a good idea to review it before continuing.

 ## Installing Atomicorp's repository

 To install `ossec-hids`, we need a third-party repository from Atomicorp.
 Atomicorp also offers a reasonably priced fee-based supported version for those who want professional support if they run into trouble.

 If you prefer support, and have the budget for it, check out [Atomicorp's paid `ossec-hids`](https://atomicorp.com/atomic-enterprise-ossec/) version.
-You are going to need just a few packages from Atomicorp's no cost repository.
+You need just a few packages from Atomicorp's no cost repository.
 You are going to change the repository after downloading.

 Downloading the repository requires `wget`.
 Install that first, and install the EPEL repository if you do not have it installed already, with: